jlipps/monocle-js/README.md

-Monocle.js
+monocle-js
 ==========

-Monocle.js is a Node library for using a blocking-like syntax when writing asynchronous code.
+monocle-js is a Node library for using a blocking-like syntax when writing asynchronous code.
 In other words, it's one way to avoid the 'callback hell' so many Javascript developers love to hate.
 It's a port of the [Monocle](https://github.com/saucelabs/monocle) library for event-driven Python, made possible by ES6's new generators and the `yield` keyword.

-Install with: `npm install monocle.js`
+Install with: `npm install monocle-js`

 The problem
 -----------